Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 Are there any applicable stamp duties imposed when transferring ownership interests?

-For a company that issues share certificates, the transfer of shares is subject to securities transaction tax at 0.3% of the transfer price.
+For a company that issues share certificates, the transfer of shares is subject to a securities transaction tax at 0.3% of the transfer price.

 How are shares issued? (including information on payment obligations, registration requirements)

-Issuance of new shares within the authorized share capital must be approved by a board resolution with a majority vote at a meeting attended by two-thirds (2/3) or more of the directors.If the new shares to be issued exceed the authorized share capital as set forth in the Articles, the amendment to the authorized share capital/Articles must be approved by a shareholders' meeting with an extraordinary resolution.
+If the new shares to be issued exceed the authorised share capital as set forth in the Articles, the amendment to the authorised share capital/Articles must be approved by a shareholders' meeting with an extraordinary resolution.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-An incorporator/shareholder can contribute assets and technologies necessary for the company's operation to subscribe shares.
-A shareholder can also capitalize the account receivables owing by the company.
+An incorporator/shareholder can contribute assets and technologies necessary for the company's operation to subscribe for shares.
+A shareholder can also capitalise on the account receivables owing by the company.
 The value of the non-cash payment must be approved by the board of directors' meeting and verified by a CPA.
 For a private company, an external appraisal report is not statutorily required, but in practice, a CPA generally would require an external appraisal report for the purpose of verifying the value of the non-cash payment.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions